SparkPost/tools-ui/README.md

 ## Notes

-Cypress is installed but only for local so far.
-CI command could look something like:
+ - Cypress is installed but only for local so far.
-`"cy-ci": "cross-env NODE_ENV=test npm run serve & wait-on cypress run --config-file cypress.ci.json"`